yamiteru/pipu/README.md

 Pipeables are functions that you can put into a pipe (pipe itself is `Pipeable`).

-We try to make the number of core pipeables as low as possible so it's easy to build your own abstractions on top them.
+There's just a few core pipeables so it's easy to build your own abstractions on top them.

+*(but I'm open to ideas and PRs regarding new pipeables)*

 ### filter